emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

   - Assignments are published before laboratory
   - Each laboratory consists of two parts:
   1. Upfront assignments
-    - Submitting the solutions Friday before lab date e.g., solution of lab on 06.05.2024 must be submitted until 03.05.2024 11:59 p.m. via moodle
+    - Submitting the solutions by Saturday 23:59 before the lab date!
+    - Failure to do so will have consequences.
     - Only one submission per team of two
     - No re-submission after a laboratory
     - Submit only PDF-files
-  2. Live assignments
-    - They can be solved in advance or during the Lab
-    - Discussion during the laboratory
+  #example[
+    Solution of lab on 05.05.2025 must be submitted by the 03.05.2024 23:59 via Moodle.
+  ]
+  2. Presentation of solutions to the lecturers and the group.
 ]

 #slide[